Smooth Sensitivity for Learning Differentially-Private yet Accurate Rule Lists: Experimental Evaluation

 \subsection{Prediction Performance}

-We now compare the test accuracy of rule lists obtained by Algorithm~\ref{alg:smooth-dp} combined with several DP mechanism for the selection of the best rule.
-We consider two mechanisms based on smooth sensitivity and either Cauchy (\texttt{sm-Cauchy}) or Laplace (\texttt{sm-Laplace}) noise.
-We also consider two mechanisms based on global sensitivity and Gaussian (\texttt{gl-Gaussian}) or Laplace (\texttt{gl-Laplace}) noise.
-Finally, we implemented the Exponential mechanism using the Gini impurity as the utility function for sampling the best rule at each node.
+We now compare the test accuracy of rule list models obtained by Algorithm~\ref{alg:smooth-dp} along with different DP mechanisms.
+More precisely, we consider two mechanisms based on smooth sensitivity and either Cauchy (\texttt{sm-Cauchy}) or Laplace (\texttt{sm-Laplace}) noise as well as two mechanisms based on global sensitivity and Gaussian (\texttt{gl-Gaussian}) or Laplace (\texttt{gl-Laplace}) noise.
+Finally, we also implemented the Exponential mechanism using the Gini impurity as the utility function for sampling the best rule at each node (\texttt{gl-Exponential}).
+For these experiments, we thus consider three pure DP algorithms: \texttt{gl-Laplace}, \texttt{gl-Exponential}, and \texttt{sm-Cauchy} and two approximate DP algorithms: \texttt{gl-Gaussian} and \texttt{sm-Laplace}.
+The baseline test accuracy is given by the non-private \GRL{} algorithm.

+In our experiments, we consider privacy budgets $\varepsilon \in [0.01, 100]$ for a total of 200 values with $\varepsilon$ uniformly distributed across the logarithmic scale.
+The results, averaged over $100$ runs as described in Section~\ref{subsec:expe-settings}, are displayed in Figure~\ref{fig:accuracy} and the test accuracy for $\varepsilon=10$ is reported in the right part of Table~\ref{table:vulnerability}.
+Note that we use a logarithmic scale for the values of $\varepsilon$ on the x-axis of Figure~\ref{fig:accuracy} as is often the case in the literature~\cite{DPSGD}, in order to avoid hiding the tightest privacy budgets (\emph{e.g.,} $\varepsilon \leq 1$).

+As shown in Figure~\ref{fig:accuracy}, the two variants based on the smooth sensitivity framework perform particularly well for relatively large datasets (\namedataset{Compas} and \namedataset{Adult}).
+In addition, for \namedataset{Compas} and \namedataset{Adult}, the convergence of the approaches based on smooth sensitivity to the baseline model is very steep.
+In contrast, DP mechanisms based on global sensitivity usually converge around $\varepsilon \approx 10^3$.

+For $\varepsilon \geq 0.1$, the mechanisms based on smooth sensitivity either match or outperform the standard global DP approaches.
+Importantly, the \texttt{sm-Laplace} mechanism consistently and largely outperforms all other approaches on a wide range of privacy budgets of interest.
+Focusing on pure DP methods, the \texttt{sm-Cauchy} mechanism consistently performs better than the global sensitivity based frameworks.
+These experiments confirm the theoretical analysis: for both approximate and pure DP, and for a wide range of privacy budgets, the use of smooth sensitivity in place of global sensitivity allows for better accuracy-privacy trade-offs.